BenCellini/CrazyFly/README.md

 ## Overview

 CrazyFly is a set of tools written in MATLAB for pulling out kinematics from videos of rigidly and magnetically tethered  (fly body can rotate about yaw axis) fruit flies.
-While not tested throughout, CrazyFly can also work well with other insects (such as tethered hawk moths).
+While not tested thoroughly, CrazyFly can also work well with other insects (such as tethered hawk moths).

 Please cite: